Frequently Asked Questions

 Q: Why has Embrace Women's Missions and Ministries been developed?

-A: In response to a motion presented to the Board of Directors of the Baptist State Convention, a women's ministry task force was organized and approved by the Executive Committee under the leadership of Milton Hollifield and Phyllis Foy in February 2008.
+A: In response to a motion presented to the Board of Directors of the Baptist State Convention of North Carolina (BSCNC), a women's ministry task force was organized and approved by the Executive Committee under the leadership of Milton Hollifield and Phyllis Foy in February 2008.
 The task force is developing a foundation for "a comprehensive women's ministry including, but not limited to evangelism, discipleship, missions education, prayer support and promotion for missions offerings as a ministry of the BSCNC.
 "A full-time director for the ministry was voted on and approved by the Executive Committee of the BSCNC in July 2009 and assumed ministry responsibilities in August 2009.

 Q: Can a church or individual participate in both Embrace and other women's ministries?